arshad-yaseen/monacopilot/README.md

 ### Changing the Provider and Model

-You can specify a different provider and model for completions by setting the `provider` and `model` parameters in the `Copilot` instance.
+You can specify a different provider and model by setting the `provider` and `model` parameters in the `Copilot` instance.

 ```javascript
 const copilot = new Copilot(process.env.OPENAI_API_KEY, {